-A short project report (at least 4 pages without appendix) has to be delivered.
-This report has to contain the following 7 sections:
+A short project report (at least 6 pages without appendix) has to be delivered.
+This report has to contain the following 6 sections:

-- front page (course number, name, section, date of birth)

-- specification (what the program is supposed to do)

-- design (how the program was planned)

-- implementation (how the program was written)

-- testing (what tests you performed)

-- conclusion (how satisfying the result is)
+- front page (course number, name, section, date of birth) - specification (what the program is supposed to do) - design (how the program was planned) - implementation (how the program was written) - testing (what tests you performed) - conclusion (how satisfying the result is)

-- appendix (complete source code)

-The report has to be delivered as a single PDF file electronically using Blackboard's SDU Assignment functionality.
+The report has to be delivered as a PDF file (suffix .pdf) together with the Python source code files (suffix .py) electronically using Blackboard's SDU Assignment functionality.
+Do not forget to include the complete source code!